karlahrnndz/mountain-accidents-medium/README.md

 # Mountain Accidents

-Code for generating the ["Mountain Accidents"](https://www.karlahernandez.com/art-w-code/death-in-the-himalayas)(https://www.karlahernandez.com/art-w-code/tagging-mountaineering-accident-descriptions) visualization.
+Code for generating the ["Mountain Accidents"](https://www.karlahernandez.com/art-w-code/tagging-mountaineering-accident-descriptions)

 - The dataset was obtained from [The Himalayan Database](himalayandatabase.com).